Fog bell: Maritime marks on land

-Starting in the 18th century, fog signals were given for seafaring in Europe, initially cannons or guns.
+Starting in the 18th century, fog signals were given for seafaring in Europe, initially with cannons or guns.
 In 1766, the first bell for this purpose was installed in Nidingen on the Baltic Sea.
 These were initially rung by hand, which was a chore during prolonged fog, others used mechanisms similar to clockwork that had to be wound periodically.
-Andrew Morse Jr. eventually developed an "perpetual fog bell" that was used in 1839 at Penobscot Bay.
-It consisted of a long wooden beam that moved up and down with the waves, moving weights upward that struck the bell in the downward motion.
-However, the float was easily swept away by the sea.
+Andrew Morse Jr. eventually developed a "perpetual fog bell" that was used in 1839 at Penobscot Bay.
+In order to lift weights upward that struck the bell in the downward motion, a long wooden beam was used, which went up and down with the waves.
+But the float was quickly carried out to sea.
 Subsequently, other mechanisms were developed, often either attached to light towers or housed in their own bell towers.

 In 1878, there were 93 fog bells in the USA.
 However, the bells had the problem of low range, especially in windy conditions.
-In England, most mechanical fog bells were decommissioned around 1905, in the United States in the 1960s.
+In England, most mechanical fog bells were decommissioned around 1905; in the United States in the 1960s.
 Most bells have since been replaced by much louder foghorns.

 Occasionally, fog bells also served for orientation on land, for example, the bell "Maria" helped hikers on the inhospitable plateaus in the Aubrac to find the Hospital of Aubrac in France.